ehdusjenny/NamiWebsite/md/tech/using_git.md

 ```
 git pull origin branch
 ```
-which will fetch and merge the remote branch from the remote origin server to your local, currently checked-out branch.
+which will fetch and merge (`git fetch; git merge`) the remote branch from the remote origin server to your local, currently checked-out branch.

 To push your changes to a remote server, run
 ```